KristanLaimon/WhatsBotCord.js/src/helpers/Msg.helper.mockinfo.md

-# Common Msgs Mock
+# Helpers: Msg
-This file contains several real objects msgs an user can send to this bot/socket but changed all sensitive data, so they're completely fake, don't try to get something from id's and secrets strings, it's useless.
+This folder and all Msg.*.* files related contains several real objects msgs an user can send to this bot/socket but changed all sensitive data, so they're completely fake, don't try to get something from id's and secrets strings, it's useless.